NicholasSynovic/nicholassynovic.github.io/content/summaries/segnet-a-deep-convolutional-encoder-decoder-architecture-for-image-segmentation.md

 > A summary of the paper

-The paper *SegNet: A Deep Convolutional Encoder-Decoder Architecture for Image Segmentations* by Vijay Badrinarayanan et al. \[1\] introduces a novel model architecture for semantic segmentation based off of an encoder-decoder design.
+The paper *SegNet: A Deep Convolutional Encoder-Decoder Architecture for Image Segmentation* by Vijay Badrinarayanan et al. \[1\] introduces a novel model architecture for semantic segmentation based off of an encoder-decoder design.
 This architecture is designed around being computationally and memory efficient, while accurate enough to be used in practice.
 They created a reference model that implemented this model called SegNet that they then evaluated against larger and SOTA segmentation models on road and indoor scene segmentation.
-While SegNet is not always more accurate than the SOTA, the architecture it implements significantly reduces memory usage and therefore increases infrence time.
-No metrics with respect to memory or infrence time was reported in this work.
+While SegNet is not always more accurate than the SOTA, the architecture it implements significantly reduces memory usage and therefore increases inference time.
+No metrics with respect to memory or inference time was reported in this work.

 ______________________________________________________________________